 The field is located in the north-eastern part of the haors area proper.
-'Haor' is a local term for a depression where water is retained throughout the year.
+Haor is a local term for a depression where water is retained throughout the year.
 During the monsoon (June-November) the whole region is virtually submerged.
 In the winter and spring (November-May) numerous rivers and channels drain off excess water, while these small and more often very huge haors spread over the whole region retain water.
 Haors are important spawning and feeding grounds for numerous species of fish, and are the focus of rich fisheries especially in the winter season.
-Haors also provide water for irrigating the economically very important local 'boro' rice crop grown in the winter season.
-The study focuses on 'capture fisheries' as opposed to 'culture fisheries' (Govt. of Bangladesh 1985b).
-More specifically, the study focuses on Dekhar Haor and the river Moha Singh which drains this haor (see Map 1).
-Around Dekhar Haor, as well as along Moha Singh River, there are a number of villages (see Map 2).
+The haors also provide water for irrigating the economically very important local boro rice crop grown in the winter season.
+The study focus on 'capture fisheries' as opposed to 'culture fisheries' (Govt. of Bangladesh 1985b).
+More specifically, the study focuses on Dekhar Haor and the Moha Singh River which drains this haor (see Annex 1, Map 1).
+Around Dekhar Haor, as well as along Moha Singh River, there are a number of villages (see Annex 1, Map 2).
 Fishermen living in selected villages in this area are taking part in the present study.